-Coach, Past Chaiman and Retired (twice) CEO of Scottish Archery:
+Coach, Secretary, Past Chairman and Retired (twice) CEO of Scottish Archery:

 Michael Mather has been contributing to Scottish archery for the entire modern era of our sport.
 As an archer he has been a gifted junior, a senior internationalist and coach/mentor.
 For 2 decades he organised the Scottish Outdoor Championships (1986 – 2006).
 From 1999 till 2001 he held the post of Vice President of the SAA and subsequently was President from 2001 till 2006.
 On retiring from that post he was awarded Life Membership of the Association.
-However in 2013 he stepped back into the role of SAA chairman.
+However in 2013 he stepped back into the role of SAA chairman/CEO retiring a second time in 2019.
 For many, many years he was the guiding hand at GA and now runs his own company (MRM Archery) specializing in “come & tries” and teaching archery.
 Michael is also a qualified SAA Regional Judge and a County Coach.
+Currently he is club secretary.
 We recently dragged him away from archery things for a chat…

 Michael, how long have you been shooting?